WadeWaldron/scaladays2016/presentation/scaladays2016.md

 # Infrastructure

-^ One way that Domain Driven Design and Onion Architecture help us evolve our model is by keeping the domain separate from the infrastructure.
-By decoupling these things we can evolve the domain independently of the Infrastructure.
+^ DDD and Onion Architecture help evolve model by separating concerns.

+^ Domain is separate from infrastructure.
+They can evolve independently.

-^ The Api layer ensures that the Domain and Infrastructure remain separate and distinct instead of bleeding into each other.
+^ API layer ensures Infrastructure and Domain remain separate and distinct.

-^ Repositories and Factories act as insulators, keeping concerns about data storage from leaking into the domain.
-We know we need to store data, but how and where we store it is an infrastructure concern, not part of the domain.
+^ Repositories and Factories insulate us from concerns like data storage.

 ---

 ## Dependency Inversion Principle

-^ The Dependency Inversion Principle is a big part of Onion Architecture.
-This is the idea that high level modules should not depend on low-level modules, instead they should depend on abstractions.
-In this case when we talk about high level modules we are talking about the inner layers of the onion like the domain.
-Low level modules are your outer layers, your infrastructure.

-^ In order to implement the Dependency Inversion Principle we can use Dependency Injection.
-Dependency Injection uses an "Injector" to supply the necessary dependencies to the code where they are needed.
-The clients of the Injector are not allowed to reference the Injector.
+^ Onion Architecture relies on the Dependency Inversion Principle.

+^ High level modules don't depend on low level modules.

+^ Depend on abstractions.

+^ In Onion Architecture, high level = inner layers.
+Low level = outer layers.

+^ Dependency Injection can be used to implement the Dependency Inversion Principle.

+^ Injector supplies necessary dependencies where needed.

 > High-level modules should not depend on low-level modules.
 Both should depend on abstractions.